BSgangster/no_sleep_42./README.md

 ## Aim of this repo?

-Well it's simple.
-Working together to tackle 42's curriculum.
-We can all add and push on this repo, just remember to comment your code make it easier for everyone.
+* Tackling 42's curriculum.
+And most of all to learn new things and teach new things to others, hence why all my code will have comments.

 ## Projects(so far):